-Thus you have Hinduism, Islam, Zoroastrianism, Christianity, Sikhism and Jewish to mention some of the religions of the world.
+Thus you have Christianity, Hinduism, Islam, Judaism, Sikhism, and Zoroastrianism to mention some of the religions of the world.
 Each of these religions prescribes a separate set of principles, ethics and morals along with customs to follow by the people of the particular religion.

 Religion insists on the performance of rituals.
 On the other hand, if you are religious you cannot do away with the performance of rituals and rites.
 They become part and parcel of your life.

 What is a Philosophy?